-- Through our Collaborative Health Initiatives (Collaboratives), we engage health systems, medical centers, clinically integrated networks, and an independent provider focused accountable care solution to partner in the transition from feefor-service reimbursement to a value focused delivery of care that improves guality, reduces cost, and improves patient/member experience.
-We believe we can produce better results for our shared patients/members by working together rather than working separately.
-We currently have 11 Collaboratives across the state.
-Appendix A identifies our 11 Collaborative partners and their locations.
-The payment model used varies by Collaborative partner, and the models include cost targets adjusted for risk, trends of care, quality performance measures, per member per month care management quality investments, utilization measures, and shared savings incentives for providers who deliver quality outcomes.
+- Through our Collaborative Health Initiatives (Collaboratives), we engage health systems, medical centers, clinically integrated networks, and an independent provider-focused accountable care solution to partner in the transition from fee-for-service reimbursement to a value-focused delivery of care that improves quality, reduces cost, and improves the patient/member experience.
+We believe we can produce better results for our shared patients/members by working together rather than separately.
+We currently have 12 Collaboratives across the state.
+Appendix A identifies our 12 Collaborative partners and their locations.
+The payment model used varies by Collaborative partner.
+The models include cost targets adjusted for risk, trends of care, quality performance measures, per-member-per-month care management quality investments, utilization measures, and shared savings incentives for providers who deliver quality outcomes.
 We are participating in a new initiative with the Partnership for a Healthy Arkansas that provides alignment with staff on helping assist providers and patients to achieve wellness measure targets.
-Promising performance results of our Collaborative work, validated through difference-in-difference (DID) research analysis, have been observed.
-With implementation of ARHOME, our work with CHIs will evolve to focus to collaboration to improve performance on ARHOME specified Medicaid Adult Core Measures. - We intend to deepen relationships with Federally Qualified Health Centers, Rural Health Clinics, and other state and federal primary care innovation opportunities to support their provision of primary and ambulatory care in rural and minority communities.
-We partnered and continually collaborate with the Arkansas Rural Health Partnership (ARHP), including actively assisting with their funding.
-Founded in 2008, ARHP is a nonprofit healthcare network comprised of 14 rural hospital members, 2 medical teaching institutions, and 2 FQHCs throughout south Arkansas.
+Promising performance results of our Collaborative work, validated through difference-in-difference (DID) research analysis, have been observed. - We partner and continually collaborate with the Arkansas Rural Health Partnership (ARHP), actively assisting with their funding.
+Founded in 2008, ARHP is a nonprofit healthcare network comprised of 14 rural hospital members, two medical teaching institutions, and two FQHCs throughout south Arkansas. - We will continue to use FindHelp (formerly Aunt Bertha) to link members with community resources to help address their SDOH needs.
+FindHelp is an online social care network our team uses to identify and connect members needing help to verified local social care providers that serve them.